Canon 2000D vs Fujifilm X-A10

 It is notable that the 2000D has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 2000D or the Fujifilm X-A10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: